PhysiCell-Tools/python-loader/man/TUTORIAL_r.md

 ## Handle json files

-### Save pcdl data constructs as json files from the command line
+### Save pcdl data structures as json files from the command line

 ```bash
 cd path/to/PhysiCell